Skip to content

 Stop light pollution - What can everyone do?

-Basically, you can stop air pollution by turning off artificial lights.
+In principle, air pollution can be stopped, by switching off the artificial light.
 Relatively logical, isn't it?
-However, we humans can't just live in complete darkness from one day to the next.
-Nevertheless, there are some tips that anyone can implement to significantly reduce their own light emissions:
+However, we humans cannot simply live in complete darkness from one day to the next.

 • Switch off: Actively turn off light sources when you don't really need them.
 In this way, you can also save on costs for Save energy.